Romance Reader Guide

 Choose the heat.
 Ember writes the story.

 Build a personalized romance novel around your trope, genre, relationship details, and comfort level.
-Digital delivery within 3 days.
+Digital delivery within a week.

 Start your novel